apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**DeSantis unloads on Trump right after endorsing him**
+**New Hampshire GOP primary electorate split between registered Republicans and undeclared voters in early CNN exit poll**

-You can read more about it [here](https://www.axios.com/2024/01/23/desantis-criticizes-trump-after-endorsement).
+You can read more about it [here](https://www.cnn.com/2024/01/23/politics/exit-poll-new-hampshire-primary/index.html).

 ## Requirements
 - Python 3.8